wso2-extensions/identity-tools-cli/README.md

 IAM-CTL is a tool that can manage WSO2 Identity Server configurations from the command line.
 It is written in [GO](https://go.dev/) and uses the management REST APIs of WSO2 Identity Server to manage configurations.

 ### Prerequisites
-You need to [setup](https://is.docs.wso2.com/en/latest/get-started/sample-use-cases/set-up/) WSO2 Identity Server 7.0.0.
+You need to [setup](https://is.docs.wso2.com/en/latest/get-started/sample-use-cases/set-up/) WSO2 Identity Server.

 ### Run the tool